careforrare/PersonalizedMedicine/care-for-rare/content/en/docs/families/_index.md

 ---
 Dear Children, dear Parents!

-Here you find more information about Dr. von Hauner Children’s Hospital and what we do at Dr. von for the health of children.
+Helping our patients and their families is the heart of our initiative.
+That is why our partners at Dr. von Hauner Children’s Hospital are working on SCIVIAS study and early diagnosis of rare diseases.